 It depends on who you ask, but most folks throughout the industry say it costs $5,000 to hire one professional driver.
 Other clients say it’s north of $10,000 to replace a driver.
 What’s with the spread?

-There’s only been one legitimate study conducted on the cost of hiring a driver.
+There’s only been one legitimate study conducted on this topic.
 It dates all the way back to 2001.
 Upper Great Plains Transportation Institute published a paper called “The Costs of Truckload Driver Turnover.”
-The study obtained data from 15 companies who they interviewed in an effort to understand how much it costs to replace a driver and where the costs lie.
-They looked at everything: cost of advertising, staff wages, recruitment and orientation costs, training, and much more.
+The study obtained data from 15 companies they interviewed in an effort to understand how much it costs to replace a driver and where the costs lie.
+They looked at everything: cost of advertising, staff wages, recruitment and orientation costs, training, depreciation of assets, and much more.
 Their study showed that the average cost of turnover for those 15 companies was $8,234.

 Some of the variance comes down to what the company is hauling.
-For instance, it takes a lot more time and resources to hire and train someone transporting fuel or hazmat materials than it does to train someone that hauls dry goods.
+For instance, it takes a lot more time and resources to hire and train someone transporting fuel or hazardous materials than it does to train someone that hauls dry goods.
 Many companies leave out the cost of a lazy asset sitting against the fence that’s not producing revenue while incurring costs and depreciation.